neuralvis/elpa-mirror/melpa/isearch+-readme.txt

    completion candidates for the current Emacs session.
 If option `isearchp-update-filter-predicates-alist-flag' is non-`nil' then they are also added to `isearchp-filter-predicates-alist'.
-That updated option value is NOT saved, however.
-If you want to save your additions to it for future Emacs sessions sessions then use `M-x customize-option isearchp-filter-predicates-alist'.
+That updated option value is NOT SAVED, however.
+If you want to save your additions to it for future Emacs sessions then use `M-x customize-option isearchp-filter-predicates-alist'.

    If option `isearchp-lazy-dim-filter-failures-flag' is non-`nil'